Alan Thomson (musician)

 Alan Thomson (born 3 May 1960) is a Scottish bassist and vocalist with many acts, including the late John Martyn.

 Biography

 Starting out playing guitar for the Arthur Trout Band (1976–1980), he then switched to fretless bass guitar and was invited to work with John Martyn, Alan toured and recorded with John until Martyn's death in 2009.
 Thomson played keyboards with the Scottish band Strangeways (1984–1986).
 Other collaborations in the 1980s included touring with Black Sabbath's Geezer Butler and recording with The Mighty Wah.

 While working with Yahama, a meeting with Jerry Donahue led to Thomson joining the Backroom Boys along with Doug Morter and a subsequent invite to join the Hellecasters in 1987, and then to touring with John Jorgenson's Electric Band (1997 – present).
 In 1998, an offshoot from the Backroom Boys started Then Came the Wheel.
+The majority of artists whom have hired Thomson have declined to comment on his suitability within the role, he is notoriously petulant and tends not to keep a job longer than a single tour.